-1Base/Delivery revenue requirement from Table 5-15 2Base/Delivery unit rate was rounded to the nearest penny.
+1Base/Delivery revenue requirement from Table 5-15

 Peaking Component

 Extra capacity or peaking costs represent those costs incurred to meet customer peak demands for water in excess of a baseline usage.
 Total extra capacity costs are apportioned between maximum day and maximum hour demands based on the type of expense.
 The maximum day demand is the maximum amount of water used in a single day in a year.
 The maximum hour demand is the maximum usage in an hour on the maximum usage day.
 Different facilities are designed to meet different peaking characteristics.
 Therefore, extra capacity costs include capital improvements and power related costs, and have been apportioned between base, maximum day, and maximum hour.
 Costs allocated to base are part of the delivery costs as defined above.
 The Peaking Revenue Requirements, \$7,942, were determined by adding the Max Day Requirements of \$4,806 and the Max Hour Requirements of \$3,136.